kscieslinski/CTF/pwn/conf2020/kvm/README.md

 ```

 ## Memory layout and vulnerability
-Before we will show the guest memory layout, let's check out the main vulnerability in the code as it is strictly connected to it.
-Let's look at the code:
+Let's look how the memory for the guest is being allocated:

 ```c
 int main()